First Visit With a Pediatric Dentist

 In accordance with the American Academy of Pediatric Dentistry and the American Academy of Pediatrics our office recommends that you schedule your child’s first dental visit by his/her first birthday.
 More than 1 in 4 children in the U.S. have cavities by the time they are 4 years of age.
 The earlier we begin dental care, the greater the chance of preventing dental problems.
 To prevent the development of early childhood cavities, parents need to find out their child’s risk of developing cavities, learn how to manage diet, oral hygiene and fluoride to prevent problems before they start.

-Before the first visit, you can conveniently fill out patient forms online on our website and submit them electronically and simply sign them while in the office.
-These forms will be reviewed with you and Dr. Dadkhah at your child’s visit.
+Before the first visit, you can conveniently fill out patient forms online, on our website, and submit them electronically and simply sign them while in the office.
+These forms will be reviewed with you and Dr. Dadkhah or Dr. Escario at your child’s visit.

 - Examine your child’s teeth and gums.
 A knee to knee examination might need to take place so that your child feels you close by, on your lap, while we examine and provide treatment for your child.